wpmarketingteam/WP5.6Marcomms/Questions and Answers/2_twenty_twenty_one_theme.md

 ## Questions and Answers - aimed at supporting non-developers

-You can use dark mode in the Twenty Twenty One theme by asking your developer or self-installing if you have administrator rights, the  dark mode.
+You can use dark mode in the Twenty Twenty-One theme by asking your developer or self-installing if you have administrator rights, the  dark mode.

 ***

-#### Thanks to [Olga Gleckler](https://profiles.wordpress.org/oglekler/), [Mark Smallman](https://profiles.wordpress.org/marks99/), [Christopher Churchill](https://profiles.wordpress.org/vimes1984/), [Abha Thakor](https://profiles.wordpress.org/webcommsat/), [Meher Bala](https://profiles.wordpress.org/meher/) for researching and working on this document, and to the teams that provided assistance.
+#### Thanks to [Olga Gleckler](https://profiles.wordpress.org/oglekler/), [Mark Smallman](https://profiles.wordpress.org/marks99/), [Christopher Churchill](https://profiles.wordpress.org/vimes1984/), [Abha Thakor](https://profiles.wordpress.org/webcommsat/), [Meher Bala](https://profiles.wordpress.org/meher/), [Shanta Nathwani](https://profiles.wordpress.org/tantienhime/)  for researching and working on this document, and to the teams that provided assistance.
 Thanks to [Angela Jin](https://profiles.wordpress.org/angelasjin/), [Daisy Oslen](https://profiles.wordpress.org/daisyo/) and all the release squad members who have provided input.